 Vitality Private Health Insurance Review: The Right Provider For You?

 Vitality offers a range of insurance products, including car, life, business health insurance and private health insurance.
-Perhaps less of a household name compared to the likes of Bupa and AXA, Vitality is actually one of the UK's leading providers of private health insurance, winning multiple awards in the process.
+Perhaps less of a household name compared to the likes of Bupa and AXA, Vitality is actually one of the UK's leading providers of private health insurance, and takes a genuinely different approach to the market — rewarding healthy living rather than simply paying out when things go wrong.

 In This Review